slatedocs/slate/source/index.html.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Welcome to the AdBack API documentation!
+You can use our API to access AdBack API endpoints, which can get non blockable URL and names for your analytics tags.

-We have language bindings in Shell, Ruby, and Python!
+We have language bindings in PHP, Shell, Ruby, Java, and Python!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-This example API documentation page was created with [Slate](https://github.com/tripit/slate).
-Feel free to edit it and use it as a base for your own API's documentation.

 # How it works ?